nkrot/langdetector/README.md

 ### TODO:

- 1) it would be good to know what languages are confused most often
+ 1. it would be good to know what languages are confused most often
- 2) train and test on longer sentences
+ 2. train and test on longer sentences
- 3) what is the quality if
+ 3. what is the quality if:
-     a) training is accomplished on short sentences and testing on the long ones
+     a. training is accomplished on short sentences and testing on the long ones
-     b) viceversa
+     b. viceversa